ruby/git.ruby-lang.org/README.md

 * How to store `ssh_host_key*` and `sshd_config` safely?
 * How to write a recipe to mount data volume for bare git repository?
 * How to write a recipe for mackerel with the host key of git.ruby-lang.org?

-## How to set up default gem sync

-1. Add your gem repository name to `DEFAULT_GEM_REPOS` in [cgi-bin/webhook.cgi](./cgi-bin/webhook.cgi), and push it to master.
-2. Go to `https://github.com/ruby/{repo_name}/settings/hooks`, and add a webhook
-     * Payload URL: Set the content of `~git/config/git-ruby-lang-org-url` in git.ruby-lang.org
-     * Content type: application/json
-     * Secret: Set the content of `~git/config/git-ruby-lang-org-secret` in git.ruby-lang.org
-     * Which events: Just the push event.

 ## License